larr97/portfolio-project/documents/ODD.md

 #### S
 - **SCSS (Sassy CSS)**: A CSS preprocessor syntax used in Angular components to define style rules with variables, nesting, and mixins.
-- **Shared Module**: A module exporting UI components and layout elements reused throughout the application.
+- **Shared**: Exporting UI components and layout elements reused throughout the application.
 - **Single-Page Application (SPA)**: A web application model where navigation occurs within a single HTML document, improving performance and user experience.

 #### T